Comparison · Updated August 2026

 Is HubSpot cheaper than GoHighLevel?

-For operational follow-up (calls, texts, appointments, reviews): yes.
-For enterprise RevOps, forecasting and integration ecosystems: no — HubSpot is still the CRM layer.
-Many agencies serve clients on HubSpot while running their own ops on GHL.
+For day-to-day ops — calls, texts, appointments, reviews, pipelines: yes.
+For enterprise RevOps, forecasting, attribution dashboards and integration ecosystems: no. Many agencies run client delivery on GHL while running their own marketing on HubSpot.

 GHL ops